 Erin Greidanus (biology concentration)

-Erin compiled a draft report for Dr. Spaling, which he will use as a base to write his research paper.
-Throughout her summer, Erin gained experience conducting a formal research project, interacting with communities on a professional level, and how to thrive in a leadership position.
+Erin compiled a draft report for Dr. Spaling, which he used as a base to write his research paper.
+Erin gained experience conducting a formal research project, interacting with communities on a professional level, and how to thrive in a leadership position.
 She is thankful for the opportunity to work with Dr. Spaling and to return to a country she is passionate about!